Walgreen-Lake-Boat-Dock-CrJStandard

 kdfwr PUBLIC MEETING Notice

-KENTUCKY FISH AND WILDLIFE TO HOST A SERIES OF PUBLIC MEETINGS FOR INPUT ON POTENTIAL AMENDMENTS TO BOAT DOCK, SHORELINE USE REGULATIONS
+KENTUCKY FISH AND WILDLIFE TO HOST PUBLIC MEETINGS FOR INPUT ON BOAT DOCK, SHORELINE USE REGULATIONS ON DEPARTMENT-OWNED LAKES

-FRANKFORT, KY.
-(Jan.
-27, 2026) — Department officials are planning to recommend amending these permit regulations and will hold a series of public meetings to explain the current system and seek public input on potential changes.
+Department officials are planning to recommend amending these permit regulations for its lakes and will hold a series of public meetings to explain the current system and seek public input on potential changes.
+Permits are necessary to construct a boat dock or encroach upon the department-owned buffer zones around these state-owned lakes.

 Those unable to attend public meetings may still provide comments to the Boat Dock/Shoreline Use Working Group.
 Commenters should include their first and last name, the county and state of residence, and the organization represented, with the position held in the organization, if applicable.